defold/defold/engine/docs/ARCHIVE_FORMAT.md

 The data file itself contains an array of `resources`.
 Each resource is found at the offset specified by its index entry (`entry.resource_offset`)

-The resource also has the information about the resource size, and also the compressed size if it is compressed.
-It also has a set of flags with meta data, such as if the resource is compressed and/or obfuscated.

-At runtime, we look at the flags reverse the compression/obfuscation as necessary.
+At runtime, we reverse the compression/obfuscation as necessary.
 We currently use LZ4 for compression, due to it's decompression speed.
 We don't compress the archive file itself, since each resource is individually compressed.

 We also make sure each resource starts at a good address by padding out the file accordingly between each entry.